 - Great donor reports

-In the end, your donor database should be your donor data base.
-Look for a donor database that can cater to your non profits needs and that feels good to you.
+In the end, your donor database should be your donor database.
+So you should look for one that feels good to you and that can cater to your nonprofit’s needs.

-Bonus Tip: Look for a donor database that has a donor/member portal (and the ability to make a donor profile to login to their account and update/change their donation).
-Great customer support is a plus as well.
+Bonus Tip: Look for a donor database with a donor/member portal (and the ability to make a donor profile for people to log in to their account and update/change their donation).
+Great customer support is a plus.

 Using Software To Help Track Donations

 If this all sounds overwhelming, using an online donation software solution can help make things easier.
 Not only will it help you automatically track your donations, but it will also provide you with tools to attract more donors.
-You can create giving forms to allow donors to contribute online, or through your website.
-Plus, you can automate giving statements and donor letters to make sure you are staying in touch with your main supporters.
+You can create giving forms to allow donors to give online or through your website.
+Plus, you can automate donation statements and letters to make sure you are staying in touch with your supporters.